 Can be used in competition as part of your warm-up.

-When a group of international level swim coaches were surveyed to outline their best practices for swim meet warm up, stretch cords were a common part of the priming process (along with skipping and timing the warm-up 20-30 minutes before the race).
+When a group of international level swim coaches was surveyed to outline their best practices for a swim meet warm-up, stretch cords were a common part of the priming process (along with skipping and timing the warm-up 20-30 minutes before the race).